Zoning Review

 To assist restaurants and bars with recovery, the County Executive has authorized outdoor dining service for Baltimore County restaurants.
 This Use Permit must be renewed annually.

 An undersized lot is a lot that does not meet the minimum length, width or area requirements.
 If the lot can be developed with no further zoning relief (i.e., complies with setbacks and other regulations) and you have an active building permit, simply apply for a Use Permit.
-View the undersized lot checklist.
+View the undersized lot application.

 If you cannot meet the setbacks or further zoning relief is necessary, a special hearing or variance will be required.